Bentley Mulsanne (1980–1992)

-The Bentley Mulsanne is a (performance) luxury car which was produced by Bentley Motors Limited from 1980 until 1992, though derivative models like the Continental T and Azure continued in production into the 2000s.
+The Bentley Mulsanne is a large (performance) luxury saloon produced by Bentley Motors from 1980 until 1992, though derivative models including the Continental T and Azure continued in production into the 2000s.

-Contrary to its predecessors, the Bentley Mulsanne was given an actual name instead of a letter, but otherwise started like just another rebadged Rolls-Royce model, this time copied from their Silver Spirit.
-However, with the launch of the 'Brooklands' version, and the 1982 Mulsanne Turbo – with 50% more horsepower – the Mulsanne did start the rebuild of an appealing individual Bentley brand image.
+Contrary to its predecessors, the Bentley Mulsanne was given an actual name instead of a letter, but otherwise started as another standard rebadged Rolls-Royce, the Silver Spirit.
+However, with the launch of the 'Brooklands' version, and the 1982 Mulsanne Turbo – with 50 percent more horsepower – the Mulsanne began the rebuild of an appealing individual Bentley brand image.

+Name

+The Mulsanne was named after the Mulsanne straight, a section at the Circuit de la Sarthe in which refers to the Bentley's success at the 24 Hours of Le Mans between 1924 and 1930.

+Models

 Mulsanne

 In 1980, the Rolls-Royce Silver Shadow and the Bentley T-series were replaced by the RR Silver Spirit and, as with prior models, a Bentley-badged equivalent.
 This time however, it was given a name: the "Mulsanne".
 This was derived from Bentley's motorsport history, which included five victories at the 24 Hours of Le Mans between 1924 and 1930.
 The 'Mulsanne Straight' is the stretch of Le Mans' race-course where cars reach their highest speeds.

+The Mulsanne initially shared the same carburetted 6+3/4 L Rolls-Royce V8 engine with aluminium alloy cylinder heads with the Silver Spirit, carried over from the Silver Shadow II and Bentley T2.
+In 1982 however, a turbocharged version with much more power and torque was also introduced – for Bentley only – in the Mulsanne Turbo.

-The Mulsanne shared the traditional 6.75 L (6750 cc/411 in³) Rolls-Royce V8 with aluminium alloy cylinder heads.
-Two SU carburettors were replaced by Bosch fuel injection on all cars from 1986.
+From 1986, the two SU carburettors were replaced by Bosch fuel injection on all cars.
 All Mulsannes use a 3-speed automatic transmission.